Schmaexxi/Dashboard_voting_behavior/README.md

 python scrape_voting/scrape_individual_voting.py
 ```

 Set database config in settings.py to match your PostgreSQL instance.
-Make sure database exists and a connection can be established before the next steps.
+Make sure a database exists and a connection can be established before the next steps.
 If the name, user or his password of your database deviates from the predefined ones in lines **152** to **154** of *fill_database.py*, change them accordingly.

 The following command creates the SQL code for creating or altering the database tables: